-Celebrating 42 years - with new display areas and "the BIG
+Celebrating 43 years - with new displays, and a touch of romance

 car clubs will gather at Ellerslie Race Course to share their enthusiasm,